longtoZ/zipper/README.md

 - `--file DEPARTURE_PATH DESTINATION_PATH`: Specifies the path to the compressed file (either .rar or .zip) that you want to crack.
 Leave `DESTINATION_PATH` empty to extract right at working directory.
 - `--chars ALPHABET LENGTH PROCESS`: Performs character-based brute-forcing. `ALPHABET` represents the character set to use, `LENGTH` specifies the password length range (format: START_LENGTH,STOP_LENGTH), and `PROCESS` indicates the number of parallel processes to run.
 - `--list TXT_FILE PROCESS`: Performs list-based brute-forcing. `TXT_FILE` (.txt only) specifies the path to a text file containing a list of passwords to test, and `PROCESS` indicates the number of parallel processes to run.
+- `--include WORD`: Add the word (one only) to the tested string, but make sure the length is maintained.
+If the length of the inserted word exceeds the given length, an error will be thrown.
+- `--log`: Log the previous tested length case in terminal.

 ### Examples